Berlin - Summer Study Abroad

 Students will stay in comfortable hotel accommodations in central Berlin, within walking distance of our study center and many of Berlin's famous sights.
 Out-of-class fieldwork and excursions will provide ample opportunities to discover this exciting city.

-This special session of COMM 160F, Language, Meaning & Culture, will give you a theoretical and methodological toolkit for examining the relationship between culture and communication.
+You'll enroll in both COMM 193 (3 units) and COMM 195 (3 units), earning a total of 6 units on this program.
+This special combination of coursework will give you a theoretical and methodological toolkit for examining the relationship between culture and communication in Berlin.
+Special topics covered will include local Berlin culture, cultural memory & memorializing, and Germany's green culture.
 The city of Berlin will be your living laboratory for applying what you learn.

 All majors are welcome.
 In fact, taking the Berlin FLP can get you closer to graduation!